-Commented [PZ17]: As proposed, this standard would require that 2 additional parking spaces (4 occupants) be provided for any SF or 2-family dwelling used as an STR.
+Commented [PZ16]: As proposed, this standard would require that 2 additional parking spaces (4 occupants) be provided for any SF or 2-family dwelling used as an STR.
 The first 4 occupants are currently captured by the existing UDC standard of 2-spaces for a SF or 2-family dwelling units.
 Often these spaces are contained within a garage.

-Commented [PZ18]: As proposed, this standard would only permit a maximum of 2 STR's per the UDC "block" length.
+Commented [PZ17]: As proposed, this standard would only permit a maximum of 2 STR's per the UDC "block" length.
 Section 29-5.1(c)(3)(ii) generally restricts new blocks to no greater than 600 feet without an intersecting street.
 It should be noted that the choice of spacing versus a "block" maximum is to compensate for older developments that did not have to comply with the "block length" standard which was adopted in 2017

-- The owner's/operator's contact information and that of the designated agent representing the dwelling unit in the absence of the owner; - The occupancy limitations as provided within the Certificate of Compliance; - iii.
-An emergency evacuation route map; and - iv.
+- iv.
 Contact information for emergency services (police, fire, and ambulance), and the City of Columbia Community Development Department - 12.
 Rental Platform Identification.
 It shall be unlawful for an owner/operator to list a short-term rental on any website or other media without first obtaining a certificate of compliance from the City.
 Any website or media listing of the dwelling unit shall include the certificate of compliance licensing number.
-Concurrent with the application to register a dwelling unit as a short-term rental and annually thereafter, the owner/operator shall provide the City with a list of all specific website or other media where the dwelling unit will be advertised for rental purposes. - Accessory Dwelling Unit (ADU) usage.
-It shall be unlawful to utilize a legally permitted detached ADU as a short term rental, except as permitted in Section 29-3.3(uu)(b)(15).
-An ADU may be permitted to be utilized as a short-term rental subject to compliance with the provisions of this subsection (uu) and that of this Code, provided not more than one dwelling unit upon the property is registered for use as a short-term rental.
-(Applicable to Tier 1-3.
-Approved 8-0) - 14.
+Concurrent with the application to register a dwelling unit as a short-term rental and annually thereafter, the owner/operator shall provide the City with a list of all specific website or other media where the dwelling unit will be advertised for rental purposes. - 13.
+Accessory Dwelling Unit (ADU) usage.
+It shall be unlawful to utilize a legally permitted detached ADU as a short-term rental, except as permitted in Section 29-3.3(uu)(b)(15). - 14.
 Signage.
 One (1) non-illuminated building-mounted sign no greater than one (1) square foot in area shall be permitted to identify the dwelling unit as a short-term rental.
-One (1) non-illuminated onsite directional sign no greater than one-half (1/2) square foot in area shall be permitted for guest wayfinding purposes. - 15.
+One (1) non-illuminated onsite directional sign no greater than one-half (1/2) square foot in area shall be permitted for guest way-finding purposes. - 15.
 Compliance.
 It shall be unlawful to offer a dwelling unit, in part or in whole, as a short-term rental without complying with the provision of this subsection (uu) and having obtained a Business License and a Certificate of Compliance pursuant to the provisions of Chapter 13 (Business License) and Chapter 22, Article V (Rental Conservation Law) of this Code within 180 days of the effective date of this ordinance on forms provided by the City. - 16.
 Short-term rental certificate of compliance non-transferable.
-An active certificate of compliance authorizing the use of a dwelling unit, in part or in whole, as a short-term rental and, if applicable, any conditional use permit
+An active certificate of compliance authorizing the use of a dwelling unit, in part or in whole, as a short-term rental and, if applicable, any conditional use permit granted under the provisions of Section 29-3.3(uu)(A) shall be void upon the sale of the property.
+Application to re-establish the dwelling unit as a short-term rental shall be subject to the all requirements of this Code and shall be submitted in compliance with the provisions of Chapter 13 (Business License) and Chapter 22, Article V (Rental Conservation Law) of this Code is required. - 17.
+Revocation of a certificate of compliance short-term rental.
+Operation of a short-term rental, regardless of classification, in violation of any of the foregoing provisions of subsection (uu) of this section shall constitute a violation of thie Code and shall be subject to any fines and penalties of such.